“The best way to establish long term value for clients is to do today’s work superbly well.”

 - Will AT&T terminate my cell tower lease agreement if I don’t agree to lease to them for a significantly lower rental price?
 They are saying I need to give them a 30% rent reduction.

-- AT&T has a bunch of antennas site on our building near the airport, but now they are wanting to add more equipment namely a large gas generator, but not really offering much additional compensation and they are unwilling to pay a signing bonus.
+- AT&T has a bunch of antennas site on our building near the airport, but now they are wanting to add more equipment namely a large gas generator, but not offering much additional compensation and they are unwilling to pay a signing bonus.
 Can you help us?

 How to Calculate ATT Cell Tower Lease Rates?